The death this week of General Pinochet cannot be allowed to pass without an examination of his working relationship with the Catholic church.

 In conclusion, it will be interesting to see how the Chilean church handles the funeral arrangements of the general next week.

-A new movie called Pinochet has caused ructions and riots at its premier in Santiago last week.
+A new movie called Pinochet has caused ructions and riots at its premiere in Santiago last week.
 Demonstrators and pro-Pinochet protestors clashed with riot police at its screening.

 Over 4,000 people disappeared or were murdered during the military coup, organized by the general and the CIA in 1973.